 Minority groups and those with rare diseases look for a role model to publicise their cause.
 Christians don’t have such in the UK.
 They have neither role model nor mentor to show them how to witness effectively to their neighbour.
 “How can I, except some man should guide me?”
 Act 8:31.

 There is no Christian leader who is a household name in Britain.
 The last one was the Rev. Dr. Ian R K Paisley, MP, MEP, whom everyone knew, although they did not know the Gospel nor the Lord Jesus Christ whom he preached.
 In Australia, Israel Folau is trying to lead the way, but he could benefit from guidance and zugology.

 Christians have no living mentor from whom to learn.
-The Lord Jesus is our prime example, but He was perfect and sinless, with His own role to play that we cannot imitate.
+The Lord Jesus is our prime example, but He was perfect and sinless, with work peculiar to Himself that we cannot imitate.
 So God has given us the apostle Paul as an attainable example.
 He was not perfect and some were quick to point out his faults because they could not agree with his zealous example nor with his doctrine.
 I have heard a Christian say plainly that he did not like the apostle Paul.
 Little did he realise that his words indicated that he was not like the apostle Paul.
 More is the pity.
 Paul’s earnest Christian witness was and is too much for many to follow.

 So Christians must learn at the personal level to witness for Christ.
 If we cannot have a top-down national revival and reformation at least individual Christians can shine – “Jesus bids us shine … you in your small corner and I in mine”.

 The topic is large and does not begin at one-liners, but this is the topic of this blogpost, and I hope to develop it further in future blogposts.